ssbc/netsim/README.md

 * [`ssb-netsim`](https://github.com/ssb-ngi-pointer/ssb-netsim), the nodejs helper library

 There's also a [tutorial](./tutorial.md) that demonstrates fixture generation.
-Finally, you can always peak at the [original design doc](./initial-design-doc.md) if you are curious to see how things began.
+Finally, you can always peek at the [original design doc](./initial-design-doc.md) if you are curious to see how things began.

 ## Example